xarray-contrib/datatree/docs/source/data-structures.rst

 Creating a DataTree
 ~~~~~~~~~~~~~~~~~~~

 There are three ways to create a ``DataTree`` from scratch.

-The first is to create each node individually,
+One way to create a create a ``DataTree`` from scratch is to create each node individually,
 specifying the nodes' relationship to one another as you create each one.

 The ``DataTree`` constructor takes: